TaylorFraser64/TaylorFraser64.github.io/Line Following Robot/Readme.md

 ## This is a collection of my code used to control my autonomous line following robot.
+In September 2018, I began working on an autonomous line following robot for use in an Integrated Engineering Competition.\
 The course consisted of a black electrical tape line on a white plastic board; it included intersections, blind 90' turns, missing sections, and slow curves. \
 The robot consisted of a hand soldered sensor board, H-bridge circuit, and ATmega microcontroller mounted on a custom fabricated chassis.\